mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 </tr>
 </table>

-#### Navigate mesh geometry and topology:
+#### Navigate Mesh Geometry & Topology

-You can navigate mesh data using **Vertices** and **Faces** properties.
-The list of vertices and faces are stored in a collection class or type with added functionality to manage the list efficiently. **Vertices** list for example, is of type **MeshVertexList**.
+You can navigate mesh data using **Vertices** & **Faces** properties.
+The list of vertices & faces are stored in a collection class or type with added functionality to manage the list efficiently. **Vertices** list, for example, is of type **MeshVertexList**.
 So if you need to change the locations of mesh vertices, then you need to get a copy of each vertex, change the coordinates, then reassign in the vertices list.
 You can also use the Set methods inside the MeshVertexList class to change vertex locations.

 The following example shows how to randomly change the **Z** coordinate of a mesh using two different approaches.
 Notice that mesh vertices use a **Point3f** and not **Point3d** type because mesh vertex locations are stored as a single precision floating point.

 <table class="multiline" width="100%">
 <tr>